Eden's iconic Snug Cove is where three wharves unite within one of the most stunning coastal vistas of NSW.

 Charters depart Snug Cove for fishing trips, diving, whale watching and coastal discovery cruises in Twofold Bay and beyond.

 Drop into the Eden Welcome Centre for tips on exploring the region and enjoy the interpretive installations and foreshore Maritime History Pathway.

 During the cruise season from October to March, there are a growing number of cruise liners in port, with passengers eager to experience Eden and surrounding region.

-In 1828, Thomas Raine established the first shore based whaling station on mainland Australia.
-A small pier was erected by Raine, as well as slab huts for a home and for the whaling try-works.
+In 1818, Thomas Raine established the first shore based whaling station on mainland Australia at Twofold Bay.
+A small pier was erected by Raine, as well as slab huts for a home and the whaling try-works.

 The first wharf built for shipping was built in 1860.

 Caters for people who use a wheelchair.